nishithat-28/Glaucoma-Detection-using-Deep-Learning/README.md

 ### **🚀 Project Overview**
 Glaucoma is a **chronic eye disease** that damages the **optic nerve**, leading to irreversible blindness if untreated.
 Our project uses a **Convolutional Neural Network (CNN)** based on **ResNet50** to classify images into:

 ✅ **Normal**

 ⚠️ **Glaucoma-Affected**

-We preprocess images using **CLAHE (Contrast Limited Adaptive Histogram Equalization)** to enhance contrast and improve model performance.

 ---